NWERC-Iceland/Website/content/rules.md

 Each team member may bring one printed, unannotated natural language dictionary.
 You may bring mascots such as stuffed toy animals or party hats (provided they do not violate any of the above constraints).
 If there is some other item your team needs at the contest, please contact the Head of Jury.

 Teams are allowed to bring one keyboard to replace the keyboard provided by the notebook.
 Note that keyboards with pre-programmed macro keys are not allowed.
 Wireless keyboards are also not allowed.
-Mice are allowed too, but are subject to the same macro rule as with the keyboards.
+A (single) mouse is allowed too, but is subject to the same macro rule as with the keyboard.

-Keyboards and Team Reference Documents should be handed in at the registration.
+Keyboard, mouse, and Team Reference Documents should be handed in at the registration.

 <!-- ## Programming Languages -->
 <!-- Allowed programming languages are C, C++, Java 10, Python (Python 3 and PyPy, similar to Python 2.0) and Kotlin 1.3. -->